 Business analyst and data analyst roles overlap significantly — many job seekers search for both interchangeably.
 These roles focus on bridging the gap between business stakeholders and data teams, translating business problems into analytical questions and turning insights into recommendations.

-198 jobs found
+698 jobs found

 Business Analyst

-Capgemini — New York, United States
+Mortenson — Minneapolis, Minnesota, United States

-TELUS Health — Not specified
+Nabla — Not specified

 What You Need to Know